Airport Urbanism

 • Dr. Hirsh provides thought leadership in the fields of aviation and urban development.
 His services include:

-Technical advisory services (concept development, demand analysis, procurement)
+Technical advisory (concept development, demand analysis, tender documentation, design briefs)

-Strategic advisory services (stakeholder alignment, project delivery, investment attraction)
+Strategic advisory (stakeholder alignment, investment attraction, project delivery)

 Airport Urbanism workshops